Courthouses to close for New Year's holiday

-The Supreme Court and county courthouses across the state will be closed Jan.
-1 for New Year's Day.
-The courthouses in Adams, Renville, Rolette, Steele and Wells County will close at noon Dec.
-31 while the courthouses in Benson and Traill County will be closed all day Dec.
+The Supreme Court and county courthouses across the state will be closed Friday, Jan.
+1, for New Year's Day.
+The courthouses in Adams, Renville, Rolette, Steele and Wells counties will close at noon Dec.
+31 while the courthouses in Benson and Traill counties will be closed all day Dec.
 31 along with the Steele County Clerk of Court office.

 Courthouses to close for New Year's holiday